practice-golang/rest-user/README.md

 * request.http - http queries to test

 Build
-* If you want mix $GOPATH/pkg from several projects, you should use vendor.
+* If you want to manage separated packages from projects, you should use vendor.
+Throw out $GOPATH/pkg
 ```sh
 cd server